VinylBr/VinylBr/README.md

 ### Hi there 👋, Welcome!!

-I am a doctoral researcher @ IIT Bombay in the intersection of Chemical Engineering and Evolutionary Biology🔬 on tackling drug-resistance evolution in tuberculosis treatment.
+I am a doctoral researcher @ IIT Bombay working in the intersection of Chemical Engineering and Evolutionary Biology on tackling drug-resistance evolution in tuberculosis treatment.
 I am passionate about using mathematical modeling and statistical principles to solve real-world challenges.

 Alma mater📚: NIT Tiruchirappalli/Trichy.